troplolBE/bettercorrectors/PEDAGO.md

 - Project ?
 - School ?

-In command line it would be
+In command line it would be first, second and third argument:
+- first -> client_id
+- second -> secret
+- third -> time

+Or use a config file for both possibilities.

+Program could also just ask for the bearer token so it doesn't has to make the request for the token itself.

 ## Alternative/better solution